mauro3/Parameters.jl/docs/src/manual.md

 `unpack(dt::Any, ::Val{field}) -> value of field`

-Two definitions are included in the package to unpack a composite type or a dictionary with Symbol or string keys:
+Two definitions are included in the package to unpack a composite type/module or a dictionary with Symbol or string keys:

 ```